A student sews fabric at a sewing machine in a studio classroom.

 Textiles: Specifications and End Use Analysis

-Other Textiles and Fashion Design Courses (300 level and above)
+Other Textiles and Fashion Design Courses (courses numbered 300 above)

 Entrepreneurship and Consumer Science Courses